Does Massachusetts have minimum requirements for car insurance?

 Time for a change?
 Drivers nationwide who switch and save with Progressive save over $700 on average.* Get a car insurance quote today.

-The average cost of a liability-only Progressive auto policy in Massachusetts is $172 per month.** Rates vary based on your driving history, zip code, and coverage selection.
+The average cost of a liability-only Progressive auto policy in Massachusetts (single driver/single car) was $130 per month in 2020-2021.** Massachusetts car insurance quotes may vary based on driving history, ZIP code, and coverage selection.

 Do you offer any discounts in Massachusetts to lower my insurance?